anya-uwu/anya-uwu/README.md

 ### Hi!
 Welcome to my Github ✨

-I'm Anya a front-end developer.
+I'm Anya, a front-end developer.
 Nice to meet you!
 <!--
 **anya-uwu/anya-uwu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.